 Advertising for public meetings will be approved in advance by TCEQ and will be disseminated to all channels appropriate to that meeting at least 30 days prior to the meeting date, unless specific circumstances dictate otherwise.
 Reminders will typically be sent out 2 weeks, 1 week, and one day in advance of the meeting.
-All public Partnership meetings will be announced via press release.
 Work Group meetings will be announced through project communication tools only to avoid over-saturating media outlets with announcements.